What Is the Circle of Doom in Public Speaking (and How to Avoid It)

 4. Start Small, Then Scale Up

-Confidence grows in stages.
-Don’t jump from anxious to auditorium overnight.
+Confidence grows in stages, so do not jump from anxious to auditorium overnight.
+Start in smaller, low stakes situations:

-Speaking up in a meeting
+Speaking up in a meeting.

-Giving a short update to your team
+Giving a short update to your team.

-Recording a one-minute video on your phone
+Recording a one minute video on your phone.

-Body: Deliver your main message with one clear point.
+Body: deliver your main message with one clear point.

 5. Build Your Bank of Success Remembered